bgha-stibosystems/angular-styleguide/README.md

 * We use Routed components to define their own routing logic
 * Data "input" for the component is done via the route resolve (optional, still available in the controller with service calls)

-For this example, we're going to take the existing `<todo>` component, refactor it to use a route definition and `bindings` on the component which receives data (the secret here with `ui-router` is the `resolve` properties we create, in this case `todoData` directly map across to `bindings` for us).
+For this example, we're going to take the existing `<lp-todo>` component, refactor it to use a route definition and `bindings` on the component which receives data (the secret here with `ui-router` is the `resolve` properties we create, in this case `todoData` directly map across to `bindings` for us).
 We treat it as a routed component because it's essentially a "view":

 ```js
 /* ----- todo/todo.component.js ----- */